 The Lifelong Learning Plan (LLP) is a program that allows you to withdraw money from your registered retirement savings plan (RRSPs) to finance education for you, your spouse, or your common-law partner.

 Ontario Student Assistance Program

 The Ontario Student Assistance Program (OSAP) provides needs-based financial assistance to Ontario students with education-related costs such as tuition, books, and fees.
 Professional Studies courses that are 12 weeks or less in length qualify as micro-credentials that are OSAP-eligible.
 Please visit the OSAP website to learn more.

 The Canada Job Grant (CJG) supports the upskilling of employees through government funding.
 The program reduces employee training costs, allowing more employees to learn new skills and become more valuable to organizations.

-The CJG has varying funding amounts and eligibility criteria for each province and territory, except for Québec.
-Select your location from the list below to learn more about the Canada Job Grant and how your employer can apply.
+The CJG has varying funding amounts and eligibility criteria for each province and territory, excluding Québec.

 - Alberta Canada-Alberta Job Grant (CAJG)